-In this paper, we propose a novel Two-stage Multi-scale Resolution-adaptive (TMR) method for low-resolution face recognition.
-Dissimilar to previous works, the proposed TMR method fully captures the HR-to-LR guidance and the correlations between the multiple LR images by introducing a multi-scale distillation on intermediate features in the first stage and a multi-resolution representation clustering in the second stage.
-Furthermore, a curriculum learning strategy is introduced for a smooth training of the LR network.
+In this paper, we propose a novel two-stage multi-scale resolution-adaptive (TMR) method for low-resolution face recognition.
+Unlike previous works, the proposed TMR method fully captures the HR-to-LR guidance and the correlations between the multiple LR images by introducing multi-scale distillation on intermediate features in the first stage and multi-resolution representation clustering in the second stage.
+Furthermore, a curriculum learning strategy is introduced for smooth training of the LR network.
 Experimental results on eight widely used benchmark databases demonstrate the superiority of our method.
-The effectiveness of each stage and the proposed module is also verified by comprehensive ablation studies and qualitative visualization.
+The effectiveness of each stage and the proposed module are also verified by comprehensive ablation studies and qualitative visualization.

 Reference